 We find the philosophy of Hermetics in Gnosticism and Neoplatonism.
 And its namesake Hermeticism.
-Interestingly, this thread is found in the earlier mystery religions of Egypt, Persia, Assyria, Summaria, and Babylon.
+Interestingly, this is the thread from the earlier mystery religions of Egypt, Persia, Assyria, Summaria, and Babylon.

-The practice of restricting this kind of powerful knowledge is common.
+Restricting this kind of powerful knowledge is a frequent practice.
 In this way, only those who are “worthy and ready” can learn the secret knowledge.
-This makes sense on several levels.
-One of the first principles of learning theory is making sure you are the learner is “ready to learn.”
+It makes sense on several levels.
+One of the first learning theory principles is making sure you are the learner is “ready to learn.”

 If you are not ready, then trying to learn any powerful technology is ineffective.
-It can be harmful.
-This, too, is a common element found in many cultures.
+It can be harmful; this, too, is a common element found in many cultures.
 Additionally, if you have this type of powerful knowledge, you want to limit it to those who will not misuse it.
-One of the best ways to limit access is to disguise it and then hide them in plain sight—more about this technique in a moment.
+One of the best ways to restrict access is to disguise it and then hide them in plain sight—more about this technique in a moment.

 Questions about the Esoteric Knowledge

 When poses the question, what are Hermetics?
 We know for sure what it is not.
-It is not the philosophical remnants we find in the mythology of religion.
-It must be more.
-It must because mythology and religion lead us nowhere.
-It must be something more concrete.
-If it is a real form of magic, it must produce results.
-This is the actionable part of the knowledge missing from the texts?
-What happened to the actionable part of the knowledge?
-It exists but not in texts of religious mythology.
+It is not the philosophical remnants we find in the mythology of Western organized religion.
+It must be more than contradictory doctrines and superstitions.
+It must be something more concrete, something with substance.
+If it is a tangible form of magic, it must produce results.
+The knowledge must be actionable, repeatable, and provable, but this level of information missing from the texts?
+What happened to the actionable part?
+We think it does exist but not in the holy books of Western religious mythology.

 When people ask, what is Hermetics theory?
 They are asking, how does this stuff work?
 It’s a good question.
-The theory behind this technology gave rise to the principle of alchemy.
+The idea behind this technology gave rise to the principle of alchemy.
 What is needed is something that connects the dots between philosophy and the fragments of data we find in documents like the Kybalion.
-This is the information you need to reach the philosophical goals.
+It is at this level of information that you’ll need to reach the philosophical goals.

 Dilution of Knowledge

 India and Persia were once gardens of this knowledge.
-However, most of the Hermetic wisdom from these cultures are lost.
+However, most of the Hermetic wisdom from these cultures is lost.
 Many of the ancient teachers became priests and prefects of religions.
 They mixed religious mythology with Hermetic wisdom to preserve the knowledge.
-Unfortunately, this dilution made the knowledge ineffectual.
+Unfortunately, this dilution made the wisdom ineffectual.
 Those that still possess it are much more selective and secretive in teaching this knowledge.

-The result of this dilution was the loss of the alchemy.
-They replaced effectual knowledge with mythological, religious superstition, cults, creeds, and gods.
-This became the universal religion, the Christian Church.
+This dilution resulted in the loss of real alchemy; they replaced effectual knowledge with mythological, religious superstition, cults, creeds, and gods.
+It became the universal religion, the Christian Church.
 Its blunder set back humankind on many levels.
-Its mythology blotting out the very essence and spirit of the knowledge that could have elevated humankind.
-This was necessary to make its customers dependent upon the Church.
+Its mythology is blotting out the very essence and spirit of the knowledge that could have elevated humanity.
+It was necessary to make its customers dependent upon the Church.

 The Abrahamic religions’ counterfeit teachings do not provide tools for the path of enlightenment.
 It does not satisfy the individual’s hunger for spiritual knowledge.
-But, it provides these regions with control and cash flow.
+But, it gives these regions control and cash flow.
 They will defend their position through increasing fear.

 Requires Personal Instruction